 Yes No

-(iv) What kind of sanctions are provided for in your country’s legislation?
+(iv) What kind of sanctions are provided for in your country’s legal framework?
 Please list them.

 B. Prosecution, adjudication and sanctions, and establishment of criminal record (articles 11 and 22)

 Does your country make the commission of offences covered by the Convention liable to sanctions that take into account the gravity of those offences (art.
 11, para.
 1)?